 The rich man was “clothed in purple and fine linen and fared sumptuously”.
 Bearing in mind that the Pharisees saw themselves as better than the common man, I believe we may conclude that the rich man represents the Pharisees.
 Lazarus obviously represents how the Pharisees saw the poor of Israel.
 Note that Lazarus had sores that the dogs came to lick.
 We have seen in several parables that the Pharisees saw the common man of Israel in a very poor and abased light, especially in comparison to themselves.

 (Many believe that because the beggar was named, that proves that it was not a parable because no other parable has a named character.
 But that argument, in my opinion, should not bear more weight than the context or the point of the parable or especially the fact that Mark tells us that Christ spoke only in parables after a certain time.
 In my opinion, rather than jump to the conclusion that the naming of the beggar points to the story being true rather than a parable, is not substantiated by the immediate context.
-Rather, we should ask why was just the beggar named and not the rich man?
-That is in keeping with the story.
+Rather, we should ask why in keeping with the story was just the beggar named and not the rich man?
 At the very least, the naming of the beggar and not the rich man tells us that Christ used that to make the point that even though the Pharisees thought of the poor as less than themselves, in the story the beggar had a name but the rich man did not.
 That conclusion is based, not on supposition, but on the context.)

 Of course, once the two died, this is not how the Pharisees saw their respective roles.
 But Christ was using their false teachings about death to emphasize just how wrong they were in those teachings.

 The gulf between Abraham’s bosom and hades could represent the great gulf that the Pharisees saw between themselves and the common people of Israel.